buddhike/libvegas/README.md

-libvegas
+# Pebble
-> Client library for Kinesis Data Streams
+> A stream processing library

-This is currently experimental, not for production.
+This project is work in progress.